LNAT Section B-10 Top Tips to smash Section B of the LNAT

 Reading and checking for 5 minutes

 The more you practise, the more proficient you will become.
-Look at some LNAT Section B examples and practise writing LNAT essays without a time limit first, and then gradually introduce one.
+Look at some LNAT essay questions examples and practise writing LNAT essays without a time limit first, and then gradually introduce one.
 Take another look at this checklist each time you compose an essay and consider how well you did on each item.
 You might also find it beneficial to rewrite an essay to identify where you went wrong and where you could improve.

 Click Here for LNAT practice tests